 A second focus in the lab is to use our work based on basic science to develop tools and questions related to presurgical and pre-treatment brain mapping in patients with various neurological disorders.
 In our lab we use neuroimaging tools to help map out functionally important areas for cognition in patients with focal brain lesions who are about to undergo treatment procedures at the Montreal Neurological Hospital involving cortex bordering on important functional brain areas.
 Our lab is currently responsible for running a pre-treatment functional brain mapping program at the MNI that integrates anatomical MRI, functional MRI and PET to facilitate preoperative diagnostic procedures in patients with brain lesions such as tumours, epileptic foci and vascular malformations that are in close proximity to areas of the brain that are critical to movement, vision, sensation, or language.

 Denise Klein, Ph.D.

-    Dr. Denise Klein is a scientist and neuropsychologist in the Cognitive Neuroscience Unit at the Montreal Neurological Institute and Hospital, and an Associate Professor in the Department of Neurology and Neurosurgery at McGill University, Montreal, Quebec, Canada.
+Dr. Denise Klein is a scientist and neuropsychologist in the Cognitive Neuroscience Unit at the Montreal Neurological Institute and Hospital, and a Full Professor in the Department of Neurology and Neurosurgery at McGill University, Montreal, Quebec, Canada.
 She obtained her Ph.D. at the University of Witwatersrand in Johannesburg, South Africa.
 Dr. Klein’s thesis research focused on developmental reading problems in bilingual children.
 Dr. Klein came to the MNI in 1992 as a postdoctoral fellow to work with Dr. Brenda Milner.